lxc/distrobuilder/doc/index.md

 ### Examples

 Examples of yaml files for various distributions can be found in the [examples directory](./doc/examples) and in the [lxc-ci repository](https://github.com/lxc/lxc-ci/tree/master/images).

+### Troubleshooting

+#### Error "Cannot install into target '/var/cache/distrobuilder.123456789/rootfs' mounted with noexec or nodev"

+You have installed `distrobuilder` into a LXD container and you are trying to run it. `distrobuilder` does not run in a LXD container.
+Run `distrobuilder` on the host, or in a VM.

+##### Error "error: This revision of snap "distrobuilder" was published using classic confinement"

+You are trying to install the `distrobuilder` snap package.
+The `distrobuilder` snap package has been configured to use the `classic` confinement.
+Therefore, when you install it, you have to add the flag `--classic` as shown above in the instructions.

+##### Error "You must be root to run this tool"

+You must be _root_ in order to run the `distrobuilder` tool.
+The tool runs commands such as `mknod` that require administrative privileges.
+Prepend `sudo` when running `distrobuilder`.